Jagdgeschwader 27: Defence of the Reich and the Western Front

 I. Gruppe moved to France after its withdrawal from Africa.
 It was moved to Jagdfliegerführer 3 at Évreux from 2 January 1943.
 The formation was ordered to defend the Paris area but was still not at full combat effectiveness, in what was to become a demanding combat environment.
 The group experienced its first combat on 8 March and five days later its commander Hauptmann Heinrich Setz was killed in action with Spitfires.
 A series of air raids against Rouen and Rennes took place that day, covered by 16 RAF Squadrons and the US 4th Fighter Group.
 3./JG 27 lost one pilot killed in the fighting.
 The gruppe moved to Jagdfliegerführer Südfrankreich after the Axis defeat in Africa.
 It stayed at Poix for a week before moving to Southern France after Case Anton to defend the area.
-2./JG 27 left Jafü 3 and the rest of I./JG 27 and transferred to Amsterdam-Schipol, under the jurisdiction of Jagdfliegerführer Holland for a short time.
+2./JG 27 left Jafü 3 and the rest of I./JG 27 and transferred to Amsterdam-Schiphol Airfield, under the jurisdiction of Jagdfliegerführer Holland for a short time.
 I. Gruppe was the first formation moved from a peripheral theatre to defend Germany.
 The unit was then moved to the 7.
 Jagddivision near Markersdorf, from Münster.
 It became the first unit under Jagdfliegerführer Ostmark, and was later joined by III. and IV.
 Gruppe in Austria.